Alyka/apex/README.md

 ## Testing

-Run the following command to test the application:
+Run the following command to test the application.
+A coverage report will also be displayed (not less than 88% total coverage is expected).

 ```bash
 docker exec -it apex php artisan test --coverage
 ```

+The abo

 A postman collection is also bundled with the project.
 You can import this collection in postman and start your manual testing straight away.
 The file is located at `src/postman/Apex.postman_collection.json`